 Frequently Asked Questions

-In conversations with ESPWA supporters this week, we responded to many questions about Free the Kids passing the stewardship of ESPWA to Overture International for oversight and US fundraising.
+In conversations with ESPWA supporters, we responded to many questions about Overture assuming the sponsorship of ESPWA.
 We will continue to update this page as we have questions that improves the effectiveness of our communications.

 One of our team members will respond as soon as possible.

 FAQ 2: If I donate to Overture International, will my donation still go to support ESPWA programs?

 FAQ 3: Are the programs at ESPWA changing and how will the domes be used now that most of the children have been reunified with their families?

 FAQ 4: Will religious instruction, prayer, worship and pastoral activities continue at the heart of programming at ESPWA?

 FAQ 5: How do I change my monthly gifts to Overture International to support ESPWA?

 FAQ 6: What percentage of my contribution will go directly to support the programs?